 A creditor has a right to use a collection agency to attempt to collect unpaid debts.
 It does not, however, have the right to use the collection agency like an “attack dog.”
 North Carolina law provides that it is unlawful for collection agencies to use harassment to attempt to collect debt.
 If a collection agency does use such tactics, the debtor can sue for money damages.
-The Raleigh civil litigation lawyers of Maginnis Law regularly represent debtors in such lawsuits.
+The Raleigh civil litigation lawyers of Maginnis Law regularly represent debtors in lawsuits against collection agencies.
 For a free consultation regarding your potential case, contact attorney Shawn Howard at 919.480.8526 or Edward Maginnis at 919.526.0450.
 You may also send a confidential email inquiry using our contact page.

 By statute, collection agencies are defined to include certain in-house collection departments, debt buyers, and companies that pursue the debts of other creditors.
 N.C.G.S. § 58-70-100 states that “[n]o collection agency shall use any conduct, the natural consequence of which is to oppress, harass, or abuse any person in connection with the attempt to collect any debt.”
 The statute sets out examples of such harassment.
 The first such example is that collection agencies may not use profane or obscene language to attempt to collect debt.
 If the collection agency is swearing, cussing, or yelling at you, contact our firm, as such conduct is clearly unlawful.